 Diagnosis

-- Legs: Checking for exaggerated bowing.
+- Legs: Checking the angle of the knees for exaggerated bowing.

 Treatment